Sustainability consultancy for local authorities

 To build the tool, we plugged in the detailed characteristics that would define each of the six spatial categories.
 To do this we gathered real-life data for representative locations in Greater Cambridge, on various topics including typical types and sizes of development, types and amounts of non-residential buildings and infrastructure needed to serve new homes, typical numbers of people per household in different sizes and types of home, and transport patterns (which depend on type of transport available, and distance that people have to travel).
 We combined this with data on the carbon emissions of various activities such as grid electricity (current and future) and other fuel types, transport in the local area, and industry benchmarks for embodied carbon of typical new buildings (current, and future recommended targets).

-Therefore, we mapped eight different growth options for Greater Cambridge – each of which is a different combination of spatial locations, with each location receiving varying proportions of the new homes.
+To inform these decisions, we mapped eight different growth options for Greater Cambridge – each of which is a different combination of spatial locations, with each location receiving varying proportions of the new homes.
 Each of these options is named for the type of location that would receive the largest share of growth.
 We then compared business-as-usual vs zero-carbon policy.

 The most crucial thing that the local plan can do is to choose spatial growth options that reduce car dependence